mmg489/Liri-Node-App/README.md

 Each category has a corresponding command:

-+concert-this "artist name"
++concert-this artist name
-+movie-this "movie name"
++movie-this movie name
-+spotify-this-song "song title"
++spotify-this-song song title

 When a user prompts the concert-this commmand, they will be provided with the following details: